 1998 – 2002

 The 1998 Pop-Tarts logo has become playful and lively, retaining the brand’s familiar look.
 This time, the text style received additional elements that made it mobile.
-The lettering is arranged on two levels: the word “pop” at the top and “tarts” at the bottom, and both look large and cheerful.
-The letters became even more rounded, as if soft and airy, enhancing the “bubble” effect characteristic of the visual culture of that time.
+The lettering is arranged on two levels: the word “pop” at the top and “tarts” at the bottom, both of which look large and cheerful.
+The letters became even more rounded, as if soft and airy, enhancing the “bubble” effect characteristic of the era’s visual culture.

-In the word “pop,” the letter “o” has received a completely new design.
+In the word “pop,” the letter “o” has been redesigned.
 Now, it is framed by two arc-shaped lines, creating the impression of rotation or pulsation, which is associated with energy and dynamics.

-The color has become a rich and deep blue, darker than previous versions, but retains its brightness.
+The color has become a rich, deep blue, darker than previous versions, while retaining its brightness.
 A shade of blue conveys fun and modernity while remaining visually pleasing.

 The font is slightly asymmetrical, especially in the word “tarts.”
 The letters are tilted, creating the illusion of play.
-The feeling that the logo breathes, moves, does not stand still.
-The brand’s mood associated with joy and sweet pleasure is reflected.
+The feeling that the logo breathes, moves, and never stands still.
+The brand’s mood, associated with joy and sweet pleasure, is reflected in it.

 2002 – 2004

-The updated logo is built on brightness and layering to create an image of fun and lightness.
-The words “pop” and “tarts” are made in a rounded and playful font that evokes associations with children’s carelessness.
+The updated logo is built on brightness and layering to convey fun and lightness.
+The words “pop” and “tarts” are set in a rounded, playful font that evokes associations with childlike carelessness.
 There is practically no letter spacing, adding a sense of density and integrity to the text.
 The letters’ slight inclination and smooth curves enhance playfulness as if the text “jumps” joyfully.

-The entire inscription is along an arcuate line, making the letters seem more compact.
+The entire inscription follows an arcuate line, making the letters appear more compact.
 The logo’s color palette enhances the overall impression.
-The inside of the letters is made in white, contrasting with a rich blue contour decorated with a gradient, turning into blue.
-The blue background around the letters gives the overall airiness and lightness.
+The inside of the letters is white, contrasting with a rich blue contour decorated with a gradient that fades to blue.
+The blue background around the letters gives an overall sense of airiness and lightness.
 The outer red stroke adds energy.
-A black line follows the red line and completes the composition.
+A black line follows the red line, completing the composition.

 2004 – 2007